catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 The following is assumed:

-* A Catalyst Cloud account has been set up for you
+* A Sky TV account has been set up for you
 * You have been assigned a project
 * Your user in that project has permissions to create the required resources.